haxiomic/vector-math/README.md

 ### Usage
-Install with `haxelib install vector-math` (or simply copy [VectorMath.hx](VectorMath.hx) into your project as this is a single-file library)
+Install with `haxelib install vector-math`

 Add `--library vector-math` to your hxml commands